-The Transport Maintenance Course teaches students all aspects of motor vehicle repair and maintenance.
+The Transport Maintenance Course will teach you all aspects of motor vehicle repair and maintenance.

-Students begin with the basic Health and Safety practices associated with workshop tools and equipment.
-Following this, they are introduced to the skills required to undertake vehicle repairs, which are tailored towards potential career paths within this industry.
+You will begin with the basic Health and Safety practices associated with workshop tools and equipment.
+Following this, you will be introduced to the skills required to undertake vehicle repairs, which are tailored towards potential career paths within this industry.

 The course covers future technologies such as low carbon and electric vehicles.
-And students also learn washing and cleaning skills, and how to prepare a motor vehicle for resale.
+You will also learn washing and cleaning skills, and how to prepare a motor vehicle for resale.